Faux28/Works/AWS-SDK/Send_Message_to_slack/README.md

 11.Select a channel in dropdown and click allow

-## implementing the Slack Webhook URL
+## Integration of slack with the program.

 1.Create a environmental variable `Webhook_URL` for the program.